Another-Axiom/GT_CustomMapExample/README.md

 It includes a visual preview and can be scaled as desired.
 If you'd like to customize the collider shape used for a Water Volume, you can set the `Use Default Placeholder` option to FALSE, and add your collider component alongside the `GTObjectPlaceholder` script.
+Check out the `FunctionalityOverview_StartingZone` and `FunctionalityOverview_OceanZone` scenes for some examples.

 ### Hoverboard Area
 The Hoverboard Area placeholder allows you to define an area where players are allowed to use Hoverboards.
 The `HoverboardArea` prefab has the
 `GTObjectPlaceholder` script setup to use the `HoverboardArea` option and a Box Collider component.
 This option for the `GTObjectPlaceholder` script *requires* a Collider component to function correctly.
+Check out the `FunctionalityOverview_StartingZone` scene for some examples.

 ### Hoverboard Dispenser
 For players to actually have access to Hoverboards in your map, you'll need to add some `HoverboardDispenser` placeholder prefabs.
 These need to be placed *inside* a `HoverboardArea` to function correctly.
 It's recommended to **ONLY** use this prefab when using the `Hoverboard Dispenser` option on the `GTObjectPlaceholder` script.
 Scaling the placeholder will not affect the Hoverboard Dispenser that it gets replaced with.
+Check out the `FunctionalityOverview_StartingZone` scene for an example.

+### Rope Swing
+Using the `Rope Swing` option on the `GTObjectPlaceholder` component will allow you to place Rope Swings in your map.
+They have a `Rope Length` option to customize how long the rope is and will show a preview of what to expect when your map is loaded in Gorilla Tag.
+Check out the `FunctionalityOverview_StartingZone` scene for some examples.

+### Zipline
+Use the `ZiplinePlaceholder` prefab to put ziplines in your map.
+The Zipline placeholder utilizes the `Bezier Spline` component to define the shape of the zipline.
+By default it starts out with only 2 spline points that you can adjust, but you can add more points by clicking the
+`Add Curve` button on the `Bezier Spline` component.
+Once you've adjusted the spline to your liking, you can press the `Click to generate preview mesh` button on the `GTObjectPlaceholder` component to see a preview of what to expect when your map is loaded in Gorilla Tag.
+Check out the `FunctionalityOverview_StartingZone` scene for some examples.

 ### ATM
-Using the `ATMPlaceholder` prefab, you can give players access to an ATM in your map.
-It has an option to set a Default Creator Code.
+Using the `ATM_CustomMesh` or `ATM_FullReplacement` prefabs, you can give players access to an ATM in your map.
+It has an option to set a
-It's recommended to **ONLY** use this prefab when using the `ATM` option on the `GTObjectPlaceholder` script.
+Default Creator Code.
+It's recommended to **ONLY** use one of these prefabs when using the `ATM` option on the `GTObjectPlaceholder` script.
 Scaling the placeholder will not affect the ATM that it gets replaced with.
+Check out the `FunctionalityOverview_StartingZone` scene for an example.
 For more information about creator codes and how to apply, please refer to this [announcement post](https://discord.com/channels/671854243510091789/804747032651628615/1352342582717452371) in the Gorilla Tag Discord.

+### Store Placeholders
+There are several placeholder options related to cosmetic shop functionality.
+These can be used to provide players with a way to purchase/try-on specific cosmetics from rotating list in your map.
+These include:
+- `Store_DisplayStand` - Shows a specific cosmetic from a set of 12 that are available in custom maps.
+The available items will change occasionally.
+- `Store_Checkout` - Gives players a place to purchase cosmetic items while in your map.
+Use the `Use Custom Mesh` option to allow for baked lighting
+- `Store_TryOnConsole` - Gives players a place to try-on any cosmetics currently in their cart.
+Use the `Use Custom Mesh` option to allow for baked lighting
+- `Store_TryOnArea` - Allows players to equip try-on cosmetics while inside this area.
+The Try-On console needs to be within a Try-On Area to function correctly.
+  - Try-On Areas are restricted in their size to a maximum volume of 64 (x scale * y scale * z scale), if they are too big they will not be replaced when your map is loaded.
+There are prefabs for each of these in the `Assets/MapPrefabs/` folder.
+Check out the MiniShop area in the `FunctionalityOverview_StartingZone` scene for some examples.

 ## Other Scripts/Prefabs